karmab/kcli/doc/index.rst

      tunnel: true

-Default connection is done over ssh, or using qemu:///system if host is unset The following parameters are specific to libvirt: - url: custom qemu uri, if you want to access a remote libvirt instance over tcp for instance - session Defaults to False.
-If you want ro use qemu:///session ( locally or remotely).
+Default connection is done over ssh, or using qemu:///system if host is unset.

+The following parameters are specific to libvirt:

+-  url: custom qemu uri, if you want to access a remote libvirt instance over tcp for instance
+-  session Defaults to False.
+If you want to use qemu:///session ( locally or remotely).
 Not recommended as it complicates access to the vm and is supposed to have lower performance

 Gcp
 ---